-These modules consider how policy makers and city planners can use this information to determine which measures minimize coastal hazards and erosion by establishing sediment continuity and therefore function, which methods (hard or soft) are most suitable for protecting coastlines, and learn the concept of layered protection as an innovative and smart way to protect against future hazards.
+These modules consider how policy makers and city planners can use this information to determine which measures minimize coastal hazards and erosion by establishing sediment continuity and, therefore, function; which methods (hard or soft) are most suitable for protecting coastlines; and the concept of layered protection as an innovative and smart way to protect against future hazards.

-- analyze variability of coastal erosion and accretion rates at natural settings as well as at location proximal to hard engineering structures;
+- analyze variability of coastal erosion and accretion rates at natural settings as well as at locations proximal to hard engineering structures;

-- explain and contrast innovating approaches to coastal hazard mitigation;
+- explain and contrast innovative approaches to coastal hazard mitigation;

-- analyze new concepts of mitigation such a layered defenses, smart building, and building with nature as sustainable mitigation practices.
+- analyze concepts such as layered defenses, smart building, and building with nature as sustainable mitigation practices.